xose-torrefa/VideoAdBlockForTwitch/README.md

 You must remove any Twitch related user-scripts or other Twitch specific ad block extensions to prevent conflicts.
 You can use this extension with uBlock Origin though.

 This extension is not compatible with AdGuard (AdGuard Extra Extension).
 If you have this installed you will get a loading loop.
-It must be disabled as their script will block this script.
-Use UBlock Origin instead.
+It must be disabled.

 </br>